Amin-mp/confluence-question-answer/README.md

-**AI-Powered Q&A System with Spring Boot, Ollama, and Weaviate**
+AI-Powered Q&A System with Spring Boot, Ollama, and Weaviate

-**Application Design and Flow**
+---

+**Overview**
 The project uses Spring Boot and Spring AI to build a REST API for answering questions based on company documents.
 A directory watcher monitors for new HTML files, which are manually extracted and placed in a folder.
-These files are chunked based on <h2> and <h3> tags, embedded using Ollama nomic-embed-text, and stored in Weaviate.
+These files are chunked based on h2 and h3 tags, embedded using Ollama nomic-embed-text, and stored in Weaviate.
 The query-response flow begins when a user sends a question to the Spring Boot REST API.
 The query is embedded using Ollama nomic-embed-text and compared against stored vectors in Weaviate.
 The top relevant chunks are retrieved and combined into a context string.